The Killing Kind (album): Overview

 In 1995, both guitarists Rob Cannavino and Merritt Gant decided to leave Overkill.
 Overkill then hired Joe Comeau, former singer of the band Liege Lord (now playing guitar).
 Comeau brought along former Anvil guitarist Sebastian Marino, with whom he had worked with in the past.
 This new line up recorded The Killing Kind in 1995.
 It was self-produced and mixed by Chris Tsangarides (Judas Priest, Helloween).

 While staying well within the thrash genre, the album was a departure from its predecessor's more traditional thrash metal style and featured many modern elements, such as hardcore and groove metal, while vocally some influences were drawn from outside the rock and metal genres.
 Since Comeau was also a singer, backing vocals on The Killing Kind and subsequent albums were more elaborate and frequent than before, adding another new element to the band's sound.

 Reception

 Press response to The Killing Kind was positive.
-However, the fan's response to The Killing Kind was split, with some fans regarding it to be one of their worst albums and other fans calling it one of their finest efforts.